kateyeziyang/Clinical-Lookup/README.md

 # Clinical Lookup

+Final project of Text Retrieval course.
+Basically, the code trained a language model based on given clinical trials downloaded from the Internet.
+The model will recommand best relevant trials given some text.

 To run models.py, you have to install the python package rank_bm25.
 Install it with
 ```
 pip install rank-bm25